Stacktape

 memory: 1024

-To replace your relational database (Heroku Postgres), you can use relational database resource.
-Add it to the config alongside web service.
-Choose the engine version and instance size according to your needs.
+To replace your relational database (Heroku Postgres), you can use a relational database resource.
+Add it to your stacktape.yml file alongside your web service, and choose the engine version and instance size according to your needs.

-Here is a short overview of Heroku Postgres instances mapping to AWS RDS instances.
-To see the complete list of all AWS instances, refer to AWS docs.
+Here is a short overview of Heroku Postgres plans mapped to AWS RDS instances.
+For a complete list of all AWS instances, see the AWS documentation.

 Heroku PlanAWS Instance